Home » Dead Pixel on TV

 The most unpleasant defect is a failed sub-pixel that makes the entire cell take a particular color.
 This cell attracts significantly more attention than just a dark, inactive pixel.

-There are pixels that malfunction depending on how the neighboring sub-pixels work.
-You can detect such defects if you screen a checkerboard filling, colored stripes, gradations, or grids.
+Some pixels malfunction depending on how the neighboring sub-pixels work.
+You can detect such defects by screening a checkerboard filling, colored stripes, gradations, or grids.
 Malfunctioning pixels will stand out from the picture’s general structure.

 How to Fix a Screen Cell Malfunction